sarahvaneekhout/SQL/README.md

 # Sarah's SQL Portfolio
-Welcome to my SQL Portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions
+This code repository contains examples of SQL I've written such as Joins, group by clause, creating tables and much more.
+Feel free to take a look and reach out if you have any questions: vaneekhoutsarah@gmail.com